Last Updated on November 10, 2022

 3 – Placencia

 Placencia was my favorite beach in Belize.
-It’s quiet, yet there’s a lot of activities to do there and places to chill.
+It’s quiet, yet there are a lot of activities to do there and places to chill.
 The beach is amazing, the only place I’ve been in Belize where there were almost no seaweeds.
 Just grab a good book and head for the beach.

 Related article – Best things to do in Placencia